Meet Jessica: A Therapist Specializing in Childhood Trauma and Relationship Abuse Recovery

 Complex Trauma and Abuse Recovery Therapy in Plymouth

-Jessica Payne Psychotherapist, MA, LPC, CCTP
+Jessica Payne MA, LPC, CCTP, NATC

 Jessica prioritizes helping her clients gain a deep and transformative understanding of themselves, their relationships, and their life experiences.
 She firmly believes in empowering her clients to develop an intricate understanding of their own patterns, recognizing how past experiences influence present functioning.
 Drawing from a variety of psychological theories, Jessica creates space to explore and differentiate between authentic self and the protective parts of self that have emerged in response to subtle traumatic experiences.
 Her approach is rooted in fostering insight, self-discovery, and choosing change that actually works.
-Recovery from abusive relationships with individuals high in dark triad traits like narcissism is a major focus of her practice, and she offers specialized expertise in post-separation abuse and co-parenting with a narcissist or sociopath.

 Ages and populations seen: Individuals ages 12+